 Keeping a log of these types of events may help you observe a pattern in the older person’s dementia confusion.
 The more you tune in and pay close attention, the easier it will become to understand the thinking behind the alternate reality and the best way to respond.

 As long as the situation is not going to be dangerous or improper, it is perfectly fine to play along with the senior’s alternate reality.
 Doing this isn’t going to make the dementia worse.
 Bear in mind, the person’s reality is accurate to him/her and playing along can make the senior feel more comfortable.

 If the scenario is inappropriate or may possibly cause harm to the older person, try to react to the perceived need while redirecting him/her to something less unsafe or more appropriate.

 Bear in mind the following 3 steps:

 - Redirect if required.

-Also, call on the caregiving team at Harmony Home Health & Hospice, the leaders in dementia and hospice home care in Salt Lake City and surrounding areas.
-Our care staff are here to provide compassionate, professional respite care services for family caregivers who could use some time to rest and recharge.
+Also, call on the caregiving team at Harmony Home Health & Hospice, the leaders in home nursing care in Salt Lake City and the surrounding areas.
+Our care staff are here to provide compassionate, professional senior home care and respite services for family caregivers who could use some time to rest and recharge.
 Contact us any time to learn more about our services at 1-877-I-NEED-CARE (1-877-463-3322).